-Nicole Seisler is an interdisciplinary artist who creates sculpture, installation, and public art that investigate themes of time, ephemerality, and the overlapping roles of artist/viewer/participant/collaborator.
+Nicole Seisler is a Los Angeles-based interdisciplinary artist who creates sculpture, installation, and public art that investigate themes of time, ephemerality, and the overlapping roles of artist/viewer/participant/collaborator.

-Nicole received her MFA from the School of the Art Institute of Chicago and her BFA from the School of the Museum of Fine Arts, Boston.
-She has exhibited her work at international venues including the Museum of Contemporary Photography, Chicago; Elmhurst Art Museum, Illinois; Museum of Fine Arts, Boston; Museum of Fine Arts, Tallahassee; Armory Arts Center, West Palm Beach; North Gallery at the University of Washington, Seattle; Customs House, Sydney; Alto Galleria, Brussels; and Flash Atoyle in Izmir, Turkey.
-Reviews of Nicole’s work have been published in The New York Times, Hyperallergic, Ceramics Monthly, the Boston Globe, the Boston Herald, and the Palm Beach Arts Paper.
-Nicole has been awarded the Manhattan Community Arts Fund, the City of Boston Public Art Grant, the Fort Point Arts Community Public Art Fund, and she received the Maria Scholarship for her residency with ACRE Projects.
+Seisler received her MFA from the School of the Art Institute of Chicago and her BFA from the School of the Museum of Fine Arts, Boston.
+She has exhibited at venues including the Museum of Contemporary Photography, Chicago; Elmhurst Art Museum, Illinois; Museum of Fine Arts, Boston; Museum of Fine Arts, Tallahassee; Armory Arts Center, West Palm Beach; North Gallery at the University of Washington, Seattle; Customs House, Sydney; Alto Galleria, Brussels; and Flash Atoyle in Izmir, Turkey.
+Reviews of Seisler’s work have been published in The New York Times, Hyperallergic, Ceramics Monthly, the Boston Globe, and the Boston Herald.
+Seisler has been awarded the Manhattan Community Arts Fund, the City of Boston Public Art Grant, the Fort Point Arts Community Public Art Fund, and she received the Maria Scholarship for her residency with ACRE Projects.
 She recently completed a large-scale permanent installation for the Airbnb Headquarters in San Francisco.
-Seisler has taught ceramics part-time at the School of the Art Institute of Chicago and Lake Forest College, and full-time at the University of Washington.
+Seisler has taught ceramics at the School of the Art Institute of Chicago, Lake Forest College, and the University of Washington.
 She is currently the Lincoln Visiting Professor of Ceramics at Scripps College in Claremont, CA, where she also directs an exhibition space called A-B Projects.